What to Do After a Venture Capitalist Rejects Your Business Plan

 - Government business loans.
 Handled through the Small Business Administration, these loans require applicants to maintain a credit score of 660 or above.
 Your business must operate for profit, have at least one location in the United States, operate mainly in the U.S., be independently owned, and not have access to other types of financing.
 There are six different types of SBA loans so it’s worth checking to see if your business is a fit.

 - Business credit cards.
 The long-held belief that credit cards are not smart business moves is starting to fade.
 In some instances, a business credit card can be the smartest move.
 If you need a relatively small amount of startup cash and expect to make it back within 6 months to a year, then the interest rates associated with a business credit card won’t cost you much more than other lending routes.
 You also maintain complete control of your company by going this route.

-Remember that a single (or multiple) venture capitalist rejections does not mean you have to say good-bye to your business idea.
+Remember that a single (or multiple) venture capitalist rejections do not mean you have to say goodbye to your business idea.
 By tweaking your ask and looking into other routes for funding, you will eventually get the “yes” you need to make your business dream a reality.